NOAA-GFDL/MDTF-diagnostics/diagnostics/lwa_block_detect/doc/lwa_block_detect.rst

 ``src/process_blocking.py`` detects contiguous regions, connects them across the cyclic longitude boundary, tracks them through consecutive days, classifies their structure, and writes the gridded masks and event catalogs.
-``plots/scripts/plot_block_maps.py`` draws fixed-name PNG panels for the MDTF results page and a PDF event atlas.
+``plots/scripts/plot_block_maps.py`` creates the post-detection figures.
+For each hemisphere, it writes a two-panel PNG of representative ridge and dipole events and a multipage PDF atlas of selected events.

 Running the POD
 ---------------